-Many finishes have been developed more for their protective properties than for their appearance options.
-Galvanizing, for instance, is a sacrificial protective coating of zinc applied to steel that has a silver-gray appearance and is used to prevent corrosion of the underlying steel.
+Many finishes have been developed more for their protective properties than for their appearance.
+Galvanizing, for instance, is a sacrificial protective coating of zinc applied to steel that has a silver-gray appearance and helps prevent corrosion of the underlying steel.
 Anodizing, an electrolytic process used on aluminum to increase its corrosion resistance, is only available in a limited range of colors (typically black, bronze, and silver).